-Four GCSEs at grade A* to C, preferably including English and Maths at grades Nine to Four, or a relevant BTEC Level Two / First diploma or equivalent.
+Four GCSEs at grade 4 or C or equivalent, including English and Maths, or a relevant Level 1 qualification.
 A satisfactory reference and clear Disclosing and Barring Service (DBS) check are also required.

 BTEC Level 3 in Children’s Play, Learning and Development (Early Years Educator)